PDF download Download Article

 • Dates back to: Around 3150 BC

 2. The djed is a column with a flared base and top, with four parallel horizontal lines crossing the top.
-It symbolizes resurrection, eternal life, and the god Osiris.
-Djed were frequently placed on the bottoms of sarcophagi to help the spirits of the dead enter the afterlife.[28]
+Gomez says, “Linked with Osiris, the Djed pillar represents stability, continuity, and structural integrity.
+Ritual ‘raising of the Djed’ ceremonies expressed renewal and the triumph of order.”[34]
+Djed were frequently placed on the bottoms of sarcophagi to help the spirits of the dead enter the afterlife.[35]

 • Dates back to: Around 6000 BC